-The center aims to inspire and educate those who visit, teaching visitors about the history of film, especially in Australia.
+The centre aims to inspire and educate those who visit, teaching visitors about the history of film, especially in Australia.
 However, it also hopes to inspire novices, including young people, into the fun and creative world of the moving image.
 For this reason, many of the exhibits are very hands-on, and there's a great program for kids – especially in the school holidays.
 Some of the most interesting exhibits allow visitors to try their hand at creating their own short film – bound to be a unique souvenir of your trip to Melbourne!

 Other more traditional exhibits include the permanent exhibition tracing the history of the moving image both world-wide and in Australia.
-This exhibit is free, and features many clips and excerpts from famous Australian television and film.
-Throughout the year, ACMI holds various events and temporary exhibits so it is well worth keeping an eye on their website for interesting things that are scheduled while you are in Melbourne.
+This exhibit is free and features many clips and excerpts from famous Australian television and film.
+Throughout the year, ACMI holds various events and temporary exhibits, so it is well worth keeping an eye on their website for interesting things that are scheduled while you are in Melbourne.
 From avant-garde workshops that might push people out of their comfort zones to screenings of cult classic movies, you never know what you might stumble into!

 12. Take a Boat Trip down the Yarra

 - Cost: Row boats are $37 for the first hour and $7 thereafter, canoes and kayaks similarly priced.
 The full price list is available on the website.

 - Open: From 9am - 5pm on weekdays, and 8am – 6pm on weekends.
 Walking along the river itself: 24h

 - Crowds: It is a fairly quiet place, no need to book – just enjoy the peace.